loopbackio/loopback-next/docs/site/deployment/Deploy-for-GDPR-readiness.md

 _Important_: LoopBack 4 is in developer preview.
 How its application configuration data reside and is being used may be subjected to change.
-More information will be provided once the code has stablized.
+More information will be provided once the code has stabilized.

 ##### Personal data used for online contact with IBM